QianqianShan/RSpice/README.md

 4.  $ make
 5.  $ sudo make install

+The default installation path is */usr/local/bin*, */usr/local/man*, etc. The installation prefix could be modified from */usr/local* by giving the *configure* in step 2 an option *--prefix=PATH*.
 See Section 1 for more details on the options for *configure* from the *INSTALL* file in the unpacked tarball folder.

 ### Compile the source code for Windows systems